-The underwriters propose to offer the common shares directly to the public at the initial public offering price set forth on the cover page of this prospectus and to certain dealers at that price less a concession not in excess of \$0.798 per share.
+The underwriters propose to offer the common shares directly to the public at the initial public offering price set forth on the cover page of this prospectus and to certain dealers at that price less a concession not in excess of \$ per share.
+Any such dealers may resell shares to certain other brokers or dealers at a discount of up to \$ per share from the initial public offering price.
 After the initial offering of the shares to the public, if all of the common shares are not sold at the initial public offering price, the underwriters may change the offering price and the other selling terms.

-The underwriters have an option to buy up to 1,587,947 additional shares of common stock from us to cover sales of shares by the underwriters which exceed the number of shares specified in the table above.
+The underwriters have an option to buy up to 1,335,000 additional shares of common stock from us to cover sales of shares by the underwriters which exceed the number of shares specified in the table above.
 The underwriters have 30 days from the date of this prospectus to exercise this option to purchase additional shares.
 If any shares are purchased with this option to purchase additional shares, the underwriters will purchase shares in approximately the same proportion as shown in the table above.
 If any additional shares of common stock are purchased, the underwriters will offer the additional shares on the same terms as those on which the shares are being offered.

 The underwriting fee is equal to the public offering price per share of common stock less the amount paid by the underwriters to us per share of common stock.
-The underwriting fee is \$1.33 per share.
+The underwriting fee is \$ per share.
 The following table shows the per share and total underwriting discounts and commissions to be paid to the underwriters assuming both no exercise and full exercise of the underwriters' option to purchase additional shares.

 Without option to purchase additional shares exercise With full option to purchase additional shares exercise

-Per Share \$ 1.33 \$ 1.33
+Per Share \$ \$

-Total \$ 14,079,800 \$ 16,191,770
+Total \$ \$